Seoul Samsung Thunders

 Seoul Samsung Thunders (서울 삼성 썬더스) is a professional basketball team, competing in the Korean Basketball League.
 Ever since the club was founded in 1978, they have been associated with Samsung Electronics.
 Initially based in Suwon, they relocated to Seoul in 2001, and had played their home games at Jamsil Arena ever since.

+History

+The Thunders were founded in 1978, and joined the professional Korean Basketball League (KBL) in 1997.
+They won two championships in 2001 and 2006 with players such as Moon Kyung-eun, Lee Sang-min and Seo Jang-hoon.